FreshRSS/FreshRSS/docs/en/users/05_Configuration.md

 The question comes up regularly, so we will try to clarify here how one can retrieve a truncated RSS feed with FreshRSS.
 Please note that the process is absolutely not "user friendly", but it works :)

-Also know that this way you are generating much more traffic to the originating sites and that they can block you accordingly.
-The performance of FreshRSS is also imapcted because you have to fetch the contents of the articles one by one.
+Also know that this way you are generating much more traffic to the originating sites and that they might block you accordingly.
+The performance of FreshRSS is also negatively affected because you have to fetch the full article content one by one.
 So it's a feature to use sparingly!

 What is meant by "CSS path of articles on the original site" actually corresponds to the "path" consisting of IDs and classes (which in html, matches the id and class attributes) to retrieve only the interesting part that corresponds to the article.
 Ideally, this path starts with an id (which is unique to the page).